Have you ever wished the Haagen Dazs ice cream recipe could be healthy?

 - 1 cup raw cashew or macadamia halves (120g)

-- 3 tbsp xylitol or sugar of choice (30g)
+- 3 tbsp sugar of choice, or xylitol for sugar free

 - 1/8 tsp plus 1/16 tsp salt

-- 1/16 tsp pure stevia, or 2 extra tbsp sugar of choice
+- 1/16 tsp pure stevia, or 2 tbsp additional sugar

 - 1 1/2 tsp pure vanilla extract

-Any of the following milks works in the ice cream recipe: Silk Almondmilk, canned full-fat coconut milk, homemade cashew cream (the milk version), Earth Balance soymilk, Alpro soy cream… many others will surely work; I just haven’t tried them all.
+Any of the following milks works in the ice cream recipe: Silk Almondmilk, canned full-fat coconut milk, homemade cashew cream, Alpro soy cream… many others will surely work; I just haven’t tried them all.
 (It’s probably best to use a milk with some fat in it.)
 Due to the lack of preservatives and stabilizers in this all-natural ice cream, it tastes best the day you make it.
 However, you definitely can freeze for up to a month.
 It is best to portion out the ice cream into individual bowls before freezing.
 Then remove a bowl from the freezer 15-20 minutes before eating.
 It will thaw back into a smooth ice cream.
+Different flavor variations are listed earlier in this post.